27 Useful Tips to Overcome Your Fear of Public Speaking

 7) Work On Your Breathing

 When you focus on your breathing your voice will have more resonance and you will relax.
 Breathe calmly and focus on getting into a rhythm.
+Although this is a public speaking exercise, breathwork will help reduce stress and improve clarity in all areas of life.

 8) Practice Some More . . .